devjpsmith/react-auth0/README.md

-# Getting Started with Create React App
+# React Auth0

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a really simple app that just contains login/logout functionality from Auth0.
 ## Available Scripts

 In the project directory, you can run: